 The Professional Quality of Life Scale (ProQOL)

-This validated, 30-item self-report is designed for those in the helping professions.
+A validated, 30-item self-report designed for those in the helping professions.
 It provides ratings for compassion satisfaction/fatigue, burnout and secondary trauma.

 Self-care plan